Ronald M. Shaich

 Senior Vice President, Menu Innovation Projects

-Prior to joining Panera, Timko worked at Staples, Inc., where he most recently served as Vice President, New Business Development.
-In this role, Timko led a team charged with developing new product categories, re-inventing existing businesses, and creating new business models for the retailer.
-Timko also served as Vice President/General Merchandise Manager, U.S. Retail and Staples.com, for a number of businesses across the merchandising product portfolio.
+Prior to joining Panera, Bryan worked at Staples, Inc., where he most recently served as Vice President, New Business Development.
+In this role, Bryan led a team charged with developing new product categories, re-inventing existing businesses, and creating new business models for the retailer.
+Bryan also served as Vice President/General Merchandise Manager, U.S. Retail and Staples.com, for a number of businesses across the merchandising product portfolio.
 He also served as Vice President/Divisional Merchandise Manager, and as Director, Portfolio Growth and Innovation, at Staples.
 Prior to Staples, he was a Principal at Alliance Consulting Group and also worked at Booz Allen Hamilton and Capital One.

-Dan A. Wegiel
+Daniel A. Wegiel